Cold Season Paddlers: Tips And Advice

 Cold Season Paddlers: Tips and Advice

 Cold season paddling can be a glorious joy!
 There’s a lack of traffic, unique angle of the light, and a sense you’re a step closer to a primal reality.
 That’s why MKC offers it.
 Fresh air and blue water creates a wonderful heart-nurturing exercise.
 Connecting to nature via water can ease our souls.
 Read about the Blue Mind.
 However, paddling in the cold requires awareness, preparation, and respect.

 We are very aware of shorter daylight hours, wind, and temperatures because of the high risk of Hypothermia and Cold Shock.
 As a result, paddlers follow this rule of thumb: add air temp + water temp – wind chill.
 If the sum is 120 Fahrenheit or less, paddlers must wear special cold water gear.
 On an average autumn day, it’s 45 + 55 – 5 = 95.
 Below a value of 80, we recommend not paddling!
 This is common in January and February.

-Paddlers should have a weather radar app and The Windy App on your phone.
+Paddlers should consult our Weather and Tides page.
 Paddlers are much more vulnerable to weather than other vessels.
 Read more about how wind speed affects your paddling.
 Strong wind makes bigger waves and bigger waves can lead to capsizing.
 Wind can turn a 1-hour trip into 2 hours or more.